 In March 2024, the board of directors of the Company approved a \$15.0 million increase to the Company's share repurchase program.
 This authorization will expire on March 31, 2025 and is in addition to the repurchase authorization of up to \$10.0 million to expire March 31, 2025 that was previously approved in January 2023.
 In January 2023, the board of directors of the Company approved a \$10.0 million increase to the Company's share repurchase program that was set to expire on March 31, 2024.
 On January 4, 2024, the board of directors approved an extension of this authorization through March 31, 2025.
-This is in addition to the repurchase authorization of up to \$10.0 million through June 15, 2023, that was previously approved in June 2022.

 The repurchase program permits shares to be repurchased in the open market, by block purchase, in privately negotiated transactions, in one or more transactions from time to time, or pursuant to any trading plan adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, (the "Exchange Act").
-Open market purchase program may be suspended, terminated, extended or otherwise modified by the Board without notice at any time for any reason, including, without limitation, market conditions, the cost of repurchasing shares, the availability of alternative investment opportunities, capital and liquidity objectives, and other factors deemed appropriate by the Company's management.
+Open market purchases will be conducted in accordance with the limitations set forth in Rule 10b-18 of the Exchange Act and other applicable legal and regulatory requirements.
+The repurchase program may be suspended, terminated, extended or otherwise modified by the Board without notice at any time for any reason, including, without limitation, market conditions, the cost of repurchasing shares, the availability of alternative investment opportunities, capital and liquidity objectives, and other factors deemed appropriate by the Company's management.

-The following table summarizes the shares repurchased, total cost of shares repurchased and average price per share for the three months ended:
+The following table summarizes the shares repurchased, total cost of shares repurchased and average price per share for the three and nine months ended July 31, 2024 and 2023:

-Th ree Months E าded ปร anuary 31,

-(in thousands, except price per share) 2024 2023

-Shares repurchased 36 760

-Total cost of shares repurchased \$ 248 \$ 4,923

-Average price per share \$ 6.88 \$ 6.48
+Tł Three Months Ended July 31, Nine Months I Ende ded July 31, (in thousands, except price per share) 2024 2023 2024 2023 Shares repurchased 371 199 578 1,299 Total cost of shares repurchased \$ 2,460 \$ 1,394 \$ 3,977 \$ 8,642 Average price per share \$ 6.64 \$ 7.01 \$ 6.89 \$ 6.65